awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-create-api-step-by-step.md

 1. Choose **Create model**\.

-### Step 2: Create resources<a name="getting-started-models-add-resources"></a>
+### Step 3: Create resources<a name="getting-started-models-add-resources"></a>

 In this step, you create four resources\.
 The first three resources enable you to get the example data from the HTTP endpoint in the three output formats\.
-The last resource enables you to get the example data from the Lambda function in the output schema that combines `id` and `type` into `description` and renames `price` to `askingPrice`\.
+The last resource enables you to get the example data from the Lambda function in the same output schema of **/flattensome**\.

 **To create the first resource**